mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 {{"demo": "pages/components/data-grid/rendering/AutoHeightGrid.js", "bg": "inline"}}

-## Density
+## Size

-You can change the density of the rows and the column header.
+You can change the size of the rows and the column header.

 ### Size prop

-The vertical density of the data grid can be set using the `size` prop.
+The vertical size of the data grid can be set using the `size` prop.
 Regardless of its setting, the `size` prop will respect values provided using the `rowHeight` or `headerHeight` props.

-{{"demo": "pages/components/data-grid/rendering/DensityPickerSmallGrid.js", "bg": "inline"}}
+{{"demo": "pages/components/data-grid/rendering/SizePickerSmallGrid.js", "bg": "inline"}}

-### Density picker button
+### Size picker button

-The default way for a user to change the density of the data grid is by using the density picker component from the toolbar.
-In addition, there is a prop to hide the density picker.
+The default way for a user to change the size of the data grid is by using the size picker component from the toolbar.
+In addition, there is a prop to hide the size picker.

-{{"demo": "pages/components/data-grid/rendering/DensityPickerHiddenGrid.js", "bg": "inline"}}
+{{"demo": "pages/components/data-grid/rendering/SizePickerHiddenGrid.js", "bg": "inline"}}

 ## Virtualization